-When did this start happening?
-Why do soccer players wear tights?
+Soccer players playing in tights: When did the tights wearing start happening in soccer?
+Why do soccer players wear tights even if it’s not too cold?
 It hasn’t gotten that much colder over in Germany, England and Italy has it?
 Is climate change starting to cause professional soccer players to pull on some tights or leggings?
+Neymar will wear tights playing for Paris Saint-Germain even if it’s 50 degrees in France, as he does in the above photo.

-Even gamers in some corners are clamoring to have the option to have the soccer players their playing with in video games wear tights or compression skins in games like FIFA Soccer 10 and other soccer video games.
+Even video gamers in some corners are clamoring to have the option to have the soccer players they’re playing with in video games wear tights or compression skins in games like FIFA Soccer 10 and other soccer video games.
+How do you wear soccer tights or leggings?
+Pretty simple, just wear them over your shorts.
+Soccer brands like Nike and Adidas offer a number of different colors and types.

 However, some of the soccer players playing in tights these days grew up playing in the cold or even the snow.
 Robben is from Holland, where they have their fair share of cold temperatures during the year.
 Robben did go from Spain to Germany though, so that is a bit of a change in climate, but I’m sure he’s acclimated by now, right?
 I guess not.
 Robben loves to wear tights whenever he plays no matter the temperature.